pemistahl/lingua-rs/CONTRIBUTING.md

 [`CHARS_TO_LANGUAGES_MAPPING`][chars to languages mapping url] constant instead.
 5. Use [`LanguageModelFilesWriter`][language model files writer url] to create the language model files.
-The training data file used for ngram probability estimation is not required to have a specific format other than to be a valid txt file.
+The training data file used for ngram probability estimation is not required to have a specific format other than to be a valid txt file with UTF-8 encoding.
-6. Create a new subdirectory in [`/assets/main/language-models`][language models directory url] and put the generated language model files in there.
 Do **not** rename the language model files.
-The name of the subdirectory **must** be the language's ISO 639-1 code, completely lowercased.
-7. Use [`TestDataFilesWriter`][test data files writer url] to create the test data files used for accuracy report generation.
+6. Use [`TestDataFilesWriter`][test data files writer url] to create the test data files used for accuracy report generation.
 The input file from which to create the test data should have each sentence on a separate line.
-8. Put the generated test data files in [`/assets/test/language-testdata`][test data directory url].
 Do **not** rename the test data files.
+7. Create a new crate in [`/language-models`][language models directory url].
+Add a subdirectory named after the new language's ISO 639-1 code and put the crate's content in there, including the language model files and the test data files.
+Look at the other languages' crates to see how it looks like.
+It should be pretty self-explanatory.
+8. Add the new crate as a dependency to the main [`Cargo.toml`][cargo toml url].
+9. Add the new language to the functions in [`/src/models/mod.rs`][mod rs url] and [`/examples/accuracy_reports.rs`][accuracy reports url] so that *Lingua* can find the language model and test data directories.
-9. Fix the existing unit tests by adding your new language.
+10. Fix the existing unit tests by adding your new language.
-10. For accuracy report generation, run `cargo run --release --example accuracy_reports`.
+11. For accuracy report generation, run `cargo run --release --example accuracy_reports`.
-11. Be happy! :-) You have successfully contributed a new language and have thereby significantly widened this library's fields of application.
+12. Be happy! :-) You have successfully contributed a new language and have thereby significantly widened this library's fields of application.

 [library build url]: https://github.com/pemistahl/lingua-rs#library-build